A coated, longer-lasting form of doxorubicin hydrochloride for the treatment of recurrent ovarian cancer

 Background:

-Ovarian cancer is the eighth most common cancer in women and it is usually diagnosed at an advanced stage.
-The majority of ovarian tumours are epithelial in origin.
-Women with relapsed epithelial ovarian cancer (EOC) often have a reduced performance status with a limited life expectancy, therefore maintaining quality of life with effective symptom control is the main purpose of treatment.
-Drug treatment of relapsed disease is directed by the platinum-free interval: relapsed platinum-sensitive disease is usually re-treated with platinum-based therapy and platinum-resistant disease challenged with non-platinum drugs.
-However, the side-effects of chemotherapy agents may be severe and optimal treatment regimens are unclear.
-Pegylated liposomal doxorubicin (PLD), which contains a cytotoxic drug called doxorubicin hydrochloride is one of several treatment modalities that may be considered for single-agent treatment of relapsed EOC, or used in combination with other drugs.
+Cancer of ovarian, fallopian tube and peritoneal origin, referred to collectively as ovarian cancer, is the eighth most common cancer in women and is often diagnosed at an advanced stage.
+Women with relapsed epithelial ovarian cancer (EOC) are less well and have a limited life expectancy, therefore maintaining quality of life with effective symptom control is an important aim of treatment.
+However, the unwanted effects of chemotherapy agents may be severe, and optimal treatment regimens are unclear.
+Pegylated liposomal doxorubicin (PLD), which contains a cytotoxic drug called doxorubicin hydrochloride, is one of several treatment modalities that may be considered for treatment of relapsed EOCs.
+This is an update of the original Cochrane Review which was published in Issue 7, 2013.

 Objectives:

-To assess the efficacy and safety of PLD in women with relapsed epithelial ovarian cancer (EOC).
+To evaluate the efficacy and safety of PLD, with or without other anti-cancer drugs, in women with relapsed high grade epithelial ovarian cancer (EOC).

 Search strategy:

-We searched the Cochrane Gynaecological Cancer Group (CGCG) trials register, CENTRAL, MEDLINE and EMBASE from 1990 to February 2013.
+We searched CENTRAL, MEDLINE (via Ovid) and Embase (via Ovid) from 1990 to January 2022.
 We also searched online registers of clinical trials, abstracts of scientific meetings and reference lists of included studies.

 Selection criteria: